Pregnant Behind Bars: What We Do And Don't Know About Pregnancy And Incarceration

 How is it different?

-In the United States about 20 percent of clinically recognized pregnancies end in miscarriage, about 18 percent of pregnancies end in abortion, and in our study we found an overall miscarriage rate of 6 percent and an abortion rate of 1 percent.
+In the United States about [10 percent] of clinically recognized pregnancies end in miscarriage, about 18 percent of pregnancies end in abortion, and in our study we found an overall miscarriage rate of 6 percent and an abortion rate of 1 percent.

 What happens to the babies born to an incarcerated mother?